 Isabel Lucas.
 The Transformers actress rocks a vintage, hippie-inspired look perfectly suited to the perpetual Australian summer.
 Her favored brands include homegrown jewelry label Spell Designs.

 Where to buy

-At 100 Squared at Westfield Sydney (www.100squared.com.au), 11 emerging designers have been plucked from various market stalls and housed under one roof in a 100-meter-square cube.
+At 100 Squared at Westfield Sydney, emerging designers have been plucked from various market stalls and housed under one roof in a 100-meter-square cube.

 5. United Kingdom

-From the approximation of Edwardian fashions by the Teddy Boys in the 1950s through to the smart-casual looks favored by bands such as Blur, Oasis and the Arctic Monkeys, British youth movements have mined a rich sartorial seam.
+From the approximation of Edwardian fashions by the Teddy Boys in the 1950s through to the smart-casual looks favored by bands from The Who to the Arctic Monkeys, British youth movements have mined a rich sartorial seam.